 Section 017300 - Execution: Verification of existing conditions before starting work.

-Verification of Conditions: Verify that field measurements, surfaces, substrates and conditions are as required, and ready to receive Work.
+Verification of Conditions: Verify that field measurements, surfaces, substrates, and conditions are as required, and ready to receive Work.

 INSTALLATION

 The access point is designed to be installed in an outdoor environment, such as atop of a roof with stairway access from below, on external walls and on vertical and horizontal poles, such as light poles or horizontal tube structures.
-The Cisco #1752EAC access point must be mounted in a vertical orientation and is to be equipped with (4) vertically mounted omni-directional antennae.
+The Cisco #1752EAC access point must be mounted in a vertical orientation and is to be equipped with 4 vertically mounted omni-directional antennae.
 Ensure the base of the unit (with the LED indicators) is visible from ground level.

 All unused connection ports of the access point shall be capped with a connector plug to ensure watertight integrity of the enclosure.